fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 ### Installation steps

 Install [Chocolatey](https://chocolatey.org/) using the instructions on their website.
-Then open a new and _elevated_ shell with (e.g. right-click cmd.exe and choose "Run as administrator").
+Then open a new and _elevated_ Powershell console (e.g. right-click Powershell and choose "Run as administrator").

 Let's install git, unless you already have it: